Franciszek Żwirko: Biography

 Thanks to his new post, he could increase his sporting activity, meeting young aviation enthusiasts - mostly students of Warsaw University of Technology.
 He especially made friends with young engineer Stanislaw Wigura, one of the designers of the RWD team.
 They often flew together from then, Wigura as a mechanic and second pilot.
 Between 9 August and 6 September 1929, Żwirko and Wigura flew the RWD-2 prototype across Europe, on Warsaw-Paris-Barcelona–Milan–Warsaw 5000 km route, and on October 6 they won in the 1st Rally of South-Eastern Poland.
 On October 16, 1929, Żwirko and Antoni Kocjan set an international FAI altitude record of 4004 m in the light tourist plane class (below 280 kg or 616 lb empty weight) on that plane.

 Symbolic grave of Żwirko in Cierlicko, in the place of his fatal crash.

 In July 1930, Żwirko and Wigura took part in the International Tourist Plane Competition Challenge 1930, flying the RWD-4, but they had to withdraw on July 25 due to engine failure, after an emergency landing in Spain.
 In September and October 1930, they won two contests in Poland (the 2nd Rally of South-Eastern Poland flying RWD-2 and the 3rd Light Aircraft Contest, flying RWD-4), and in October 1931 they won the 4th Touring Planes Contest, flying on a prototype RWD-5.
 On August 7, 1931, Żwirko and Stanisław Prauss tried to break another altitude record, on RWD-7, climbing at 5996 m, but it was not recognized by the FAI due to a non-standard recording device.

 In December 1931, Żwirko was assigned a training escadre commander in an aviation school in Dęblin.
 In April 1932 he was selected for the Polish team for the International Tourist Plane Competition Challenge 1932, taking place between August 20-August 28, 1932, and he chose Wigura as his crewmate.
 They won the competition, over favourite German and other teams, flying the new RWD-6, and became heroes in Poland.
 The success was brought by Żwirko's pilotage skills and high quality of the plane, designed among others, by Wigura.

-On 11 September 1932, while flying to an air meeting in Prague, Żwirko and Wigura fatally crashed in their RWD-6 in the forest at Cierlicko, near Cieszyn in Czechoslovakia, when the wing broke in a heavy storm.
+On 11 September 1932, while flying to an air meet in Prague, Żwirko and Wigura were killed when their RWD-6 crashed in a forest near Cierlicko, close to Cieszyn, after one of its wings failed during a severe storm.
+A monument marking the crash site was erected shortly afterwards and became known as Żwirkowisko.

 The two men were buried in the Avenue of the Meritorious in Powązki Cemetery in Warsaw.